ImDarkLaw/PyHTMLify/README.md

     ```

 6. Celebrate!
 Now you can utilize the integrated text box and interact with the buttons to convert Markdown content to HTML.

+## License

+PyHTMLify is licensed under the permissive MIT license.
+Please see [`LICENSE.txt`](https://github.com/ImDarkLaw/PyHTMLify/blob/main/LICENSE) for more info.